 What is Stamp Duty and how much will I have to pay?

 Stamp Duty is a tax levied by HM Government on a transfer of property.
-For residential property this tax is calculated at 1% for property values between £125,001 and £250,000, 3% for values between £250,001 and £500,000 and 4% for those of £500,001 and over.
+For residential single property ownership this tax is calculated at 5% for the portion of the property value between £250,001 and £925,000, 10% for the portion between £925,001 and £1,500,000 and 12% for the portion £1,500,001 and over.
 Duty may also be chargeable on any rental charge (leases only) - this affects both residential and commercial leases where different thresholds are applied.
+There are different rates for First time buyers and "second homes/buy to let".

 What is the difference between Joint Tenants and Tenants in Common?